apache/apisix-ingress-controller/docs/en/latest/CRD-specification.md

           - 206
 ```

-The above YAML snippet defines a passive health checker to detech the unhealthy state for
+The above YAML snippet defines a passive health checker to detect the unhealthy state for
 endpoints, once there are three consecutive requests with bad status code (one of `500`, `502`, `503`, `504`), the endpoint
 will be set to unhealthy and no requests can be routed there until it's healthy again.